Habits You Should Ditch: 20 Bad Habits That Are Holding You Back

 But, if you are getting a good night's sleep and still hitting the snooze alarm you need to work on tricks to keep you from doing it.
 Like putting the alarm across the room rather than within arms reach.

-14. Making Frequent Assumptions
+14. Making Frequent Assumptions is holding you back

 When we perceive something a certain way that isn’t true, we are assuming.